tier2tickets/Knowledge-Base/content/general/installation.md

 There is a checkbox on the Device Management page that will filter the list of endpoints for duplicate hostnames.
 For the most part it is rare for a duplicate to appear, but fully uninstalling and reinstalling the software will create a duplicate endpoint.
 Replacing the hard drive or the motherboard in a PC running the software will also create a duplicate.
 Upgrading the software will not.

 ![](images/duplicate.png)

+## Additional Notes

+### Re-Pin to Taskbar

+The software can be forced to initiate a re-pin if this file: `%localappdata%\tier2tickets\pttb.pref` is deleted.
+Doing this will cause the software to re-pin itself to the desktop when the user logs in.